-Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder is a clinical diagnosis that can only be diagnosed accurately by a psychiatric professional through an interview.
-However there are several objective based tests that can complement the clinical interview and aid in establishing a diagnosis.
-These tests include CPT3 Conners Test, TOVA-9, and QbTest.
+Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder is a clinical diagnosis that is diagnosed accurately by a psychiatrist through an interview.
+However there are several objective based tests that complement the clinical interview and aid in establishing a diagnosis.
+These tests include CPT3 Conners Test, TOVA-9, Creyos Cognitive Testing, and the QbTest.

-Furthermore there are subjective based questionnaires that can aid clinicians in making a diagnosis of ADHD.
-These include the Vanderbilt questionnaire for children, which can be administered to parents and teachers for children.
-For adults, another commonly administered questionnaire is the Adult ADHD Self Report Scale (ASRS).
+Furthermore, subjective based questionnaires which can aid clinicians in making a diagnosis of ADHD are available.
+Certainly, these include the Vanderbilt questionnaire for children, which is administered to parents and teachers for children.
+Meanwhile, for adults, another commonly administered questionnaire is the Adult ADHD Self Report Scale (ASRS).

-The CANTAB has modules for several neurocognitive functions and processes including psychomotor and motor speed, reasoning and planning abilities, memory and attention, and frontal, temporal and hippocampal dysfunctions.
-Thus, it allows assessment of neuro-cognitive dysfunctions associated with neurologic disorders, pharmacologic manipulations, and neuro-cognitive syndromes.
-The mean time for the battery administration is 40 minutes.
+The CANTAB has modules for several brain functions and processes including psychomotor and motor speed, reasoning and planning abilities, memory and attention, and frontal, temporal and hippocampal dysfunctions.
+Thus, it allows assessment of neuro-cognitive dysfunctions associated with neurologic disorders, medication side effects, and neuro-cognitive syndromes.
+Finally, the mean time for the battery administration is 40 minutes.